KirillLykov/int-sort-bmk/README.md

 First, we consider sorting array of shuffled numbers from the range `[0, n]`, where `n` is the lenght of the input.

-From the Figure 1, we observe that on the employed input LSD consistently overperforms the MSD implementation by `XX%`.
+From the Figure 2, we observe that on the employed input LSD consistently overperforms the MSD implementation.

 Profiling shows the following two hot places in the implementation of MSD radix sort: